HIP-infrastructure/app-in-browser/README.md

 4. Run `sudo apt-get update` and then install the runtime with `sudo apt-get install -y nvidia-docker2`.
 5. Finally restart the docker service with `sudo systemctl restart docker`.
 6. You can test your installation is working by running the following image `sudo docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi` and getting the same output as in step 2 above.
-7. You might want to deactivate the automatic updates of the kernel:
+7. You might want to deactivate kernel automatic upgrades:
 ```bash
 sudo apt-get remove linux-image-virtual
 sudo apt-get autoremove